shemlick/jenkins-pipeline-ucd-plugin/README.md

 ```

 ## Release Notes
+### Version 2.18
+Fixed APAR PH28324 - UCD Jenkins Plugin - Fail the Jenkins job if nothing is found to push to UCD( avoid false positive).

 ### Version 2.17
 Block "Run as Alternative User" : Help text added for "Alternative Username" and "Alternative Password".